gbonjubee/employee-poll/README.md

 ### employeepoll

-This project is a web app that lets an employee create polls for coworkers and get feedback.
+This project is a web app that lets an employee create polls for coworkers and get and also give responses.

 ### Usages
  1. Users can  impersonate/ login as an existing user